L y o n e l =F e i n i n g e r - - 1 8 7 1 - 1 9 5 6

 Das Tor (The Gate) - 1912, Etching and Drypoint.

-Prasse E52.
-A impression from the edition of 125 for “Die Schaffenden” in 1919.
+An impression from the edition of 125 for “Die Schaffenden” in 1919.
 Signed in pencil.
 Signed, titled and dated in the plate, beneath the image Feininger, THE GATE and Wenesd'y, Sept.
 4, 1912.
+Prasse E52.

-A fine, rich impression, on heavy cream Japan, with full margins (3/4 to 2 1/4 inches).
+A fine, richly-inked impression, on heavy, cream Japan paper, with full margins (2 3/8 to 3 1/4 inches).
 Several small repaired tears and creases at the sheet edges, well away from the image, otherwise in excellent condition.

 Published by Gustav Kiepenheuer, Weimar, with the Die Schaffenden blind stamp in the lower left margin.